kwinkunks/chrestomathy/README.md

 # chrestomathy

-A collection of notebooks exploring various ways to do some scientific and statistical calculations, with a bit of a geoscience flavour to some of them.

-## Same nail, different hammers

 A **crestomathy** is, according to [Wikipedia](https://en.wikipedia.org/wiki/Chrestomathy):

 > A chrestomathy (from the Ancient Greek χρηστός, khrēstós, meaning "useful", and μανθάνω, manthánō, meaning "learn") is a collection of selected literary passages [...]; a selection of literary passages from a foreign language assembled for studying the language; or a text in various languages, used especially as an aid in learning a subject. [...]
 It is different from an anthology because of its didactic purpose.